 c.
 Throbbing pulsations.

 d.
 Repetition as a regular feature.
-In essence, the following classes of music are forbidden: Secular
+In essence, the following classes of music are strongly discouraged:

-music including Rock music of all kinds, Jazz, Country and Western, Hillbilly and Blue Grass, and
+Secular music including Rock music of all kinds, Jazz, Country and Western, Hillbilly and Blue

-certain classes of Contemporary Christian music; present day Southern and Country Gospel and
+Grass, and certain classes of Contemporary Christian music; present day Southern and Country

 The Bible gives us an example of an occasion when the church forbade a practice that on other